Fri Mar 1st, 2013 at 01:40:48 AM EST

 One of the all-time greatest political quotations comes from the Italian novel Il Gattopardo: everything needs to change, so everything can stay the same.
 And the result of the Italian election indicates that the 20-year process of change initiated with Tangentopoli and Mani Pulite is coming to a close, leaving everything as it was before.

-Writing in the Financial Times, Wolfgang Münchau argues the case for a grand coalition in Italy
+Writing in the Financial Times, Wolfgang Münchau argues the case for a grand coalition in Italy, while conceding that

 I am aware that almost every Italian political expert says this is not possible because of the confrontational style of politics and dozens of other reasons.
 I respectfully disagree.
 Italian parties have no experiences of a grand coalition, so much is true.
 Then again, the German politicians who entered grand coalitions in 1967 or 2005 did not either.
 Grand coalitions are certainly not a good way to govern countries over long periods because they leave radical fringe parties thriving in opposition.
 A grand coalition would leave Mr Grillo as the effective leader of the opposition.
 But grand coalitions can work well for a finite, predefined period, say for one parliamentary term.